Opinion: Naomi Osaka and Simone Biles are this summer’s sporting heroes

 Women’s bodies are still treated as objects held up for judgement by society.
 People of colour are often fetishised for their physicality.
 Combine the two, and there is a deep-rooted (and often subconscious) misogynoir present.

-Sociologist Matthew Hughey notes that at the turn of the century when people of colour started to be recognised in professional sports, many commentators started to emphasise white cognitive superiority in contrast to the supposedly “savage” physical superiority of people of colour.
+Sociologist Matthew Hughey notes that at the turn of the century, when people of colour started to be recognised in professional sports, many commentators started to emphasise white cognitive superiority in contrast to the supposedly “savage” physical superiority of people of colour.

 This fetishisation and judgement hasn’t gone away.
 Several studies show that when many white internet users were shown a series of faces, it was the black faces that were suspected to have superhuman speed, strength or height of jump.

 This unconscious bias that defines people of colour almost exclusively by their physical prowess is what drives pundits to react with such (unjustified) shock and resentment.
-For example, Piers Morgan said that Biles “let down her country”, and Charlie Kirk branded her a “national embarrassment.”
+For example, Piers Morgan said that Biles “let down her country”, and Charlie Kirk branded her a “national embarrassment”.

 The events of this summer’s sporting events are a big change from what people of colour, including athletes, have historically been forced to do: pursue a road of stoic fortitude, and perform as instructed.